 In the unlikely event of complications arising, we will be there with you to rectify the situation as quickly and painlessly as possible.
-For extra peace of mind, we can arrange extra medical complications insurance before you travel which will cover any additional accommodation or travel expenses should you need to stay longer or have to travel back if you’ve already gone home.
+For additional peace of mind, we can arrange extra medical complications insurance before you travel, which will cover any additional accommodation or travel expenses should you need to stay longer or have to return for care.

 As part of the former British Empire, English is widely spoken in Johor Bahru and throughout Malaysia.
 The national language is officially Malay, although the local Chinese community still communicate through Mandarin Chinese.
 You should not encounter any language problems during your visit as most doctors, professionals and service industry workers are fluent English speakers.

 The official currency in Johor Bahru is the Malaysian Ringgit.
-There are FOREX booths aplenty, so changing your currency into Ringgits once you arrive won't be a problem.
-You do not require any ID to perform a currency exchange at the booths and you will generally get a better exchange rate than you would receive back home.
+FOREX booths abound, so changing your currency into Ringgits once you arrive won't be a problem.
+You do not require ID to perform a currency exchange at the booths and you will generally get a better exchange rate than you would receive back home.
 However, try to ensure that your banknotes are in good condition as some exchangers may refuse to accept old or marked notes.

 Most establishments accept debit and credit card payments.
-However, you may find that they apply a handling fee of around 3-4% for electronic transactions.
+However, you may find they apply a handling fee of around 3-4% for electronic transactions.
 Similarly, you would be advised to check with your bank before you travel as to whether you will incur any charges for making cash withdrawals from ATM machines whilst abroad.

 While you can book your treatment at any time of the year, many plan their surgery around the local weather conditions.
-Johor Bahru has an equatorial climate that has high humidity, rain and consistent temperatures throughout the whole year.
+Johor Bahru has an equatorial climate with high humidity, rain and consistent temperatures throughout the whole year.